Zuber-group/ferrimitoseg/README.md

 # ferrimitoseg

-This repository contains the code of specifically targeting segmentation and localization of ferritin-labeled proteins in TEM images, for the paper:
+This repository contains the code specifically targeting segmentation and localization of ferritin-labeled proteins in TEM images, for the paper:

 **Genetically Encoded FerriTag as a Specific Label for Cryo-Electron Tomography**
 Chang Wang, Amin Khosrozadeh, Ioan Iacovache, Benoît Zuber